Mostar: Tourism

+Mostar is one of the most important cultural and tourist centres in southern Bosnia and Herzegovina, serving as a regional hub of historical, religious, and architectural heritage shaped by centuries of diverse cultural influences.

-Some noteworthy sites include Bishop's Ordinariate building, the remains of an early Christian basilica at Cim, a hamam (Ottoman public bath), clock tower (sahat-kula), Synagogue (1889) and Jewish Memorial Cemetery, Nesuh-aga Vučjaković Mosque, Hadži-Kurt Mosque or Tabačica, Metropolitan's Palace (1908), Karagöz Bey Mosque (1557), Cathedral of the Holy Trinity (1873), Catholic Church and Franciscan Monastery, Ottoman Residences (16th–19th century), Crooked Bridge, Tara and Halebija Towers.
+Some noteworthy sites include the Bishop's Ordinariate building, the remains of an early Christian basilica at Cim, a hamam (Ottoman public bath), the clock tower (sahat-kula), the Synagogue (1889) and the Jewish Memorial Cemetery, the Nesuh-aga Vučjaković Mosque, the Hadži-Kurt Mosque (Tabačica), the Metropolitan's Palace (1908), the Karagöz Bey Mosque (1557), the Cathedral of the Holy Trinity (1873), the Catholic Church and Franciscan Monastery, Ottoman residences dating from the 16th to the 19th century, the Crooked Bridge, and the Tara and Halebija Towers.

-The World War II Partisan Memorial Cemetery in Mostar, designed by the architect Bogdan Bogdanović, is another important symbol of the city.
-Its sacrosanct quality is derived from the unity of nature (water and greenery) with the architectural expression of the designer; the monument was inscribed on the list of National Monuments in 2006.
+The World War II Partisan Memorial Cemetery in Mostar, designed by architect Bogdan Bogdanović, is an important symbol of the city and a notable example of modernist memorial architecture.
+The monument integrates architectural expression with natural elements such as water and greenery, and was inscribed on the list of National Monuments in 2006.

-The Catholic pilgrimage site of Međugorje is also nearby as well as the Tekija Dervish Monastery in Blagaj, 13th-century town of Počitelj, Blagaj Fortress (Stjepan-grad), Kravica waterfall, seaside town of Neum, Roman villa rustica from the early fourth century Mogorjelo, Stolac with its stećak necropolis and the remains of an ancient Greek town of Daorson.
-Nearby sites also include the nature park called Hutovo Blato, archeological site Desilo, Lake Boračko as well as Vjetrenica cave, the largest and most important cave in Bosnia and Herzegovina.
+Numerous significant cultural, historical, and natural sites are located in the surrounding region, further reinforcing Mostar’s role as a regional cultural centre.
+These include the Catholic pilgrimage site of Međugorje, the Tekija Dervish Monastery in Blagaj, the 13th-century town of Počitelj, Blagaj Fortress (Stjepan-grad), the Kravica waterfall, the seaside town of Neum, the Roman villa rustica from the early fourth century at Mogorjelo, Stolac with its stećak necropolis, and the remains of the ancient city of Daorson.
+Nearby sites also include Hutovo Blato Nature Park, the archaeological site of Desilo, Lake Boračko, and Vjetrenica Cave, the largest and most significant cave in Bosnia and Herzegovina.